LaurentRDC/scikit-ued/README.rst

     $ python -m pip install git+git://github.com/LaurentRDC/scikit-ued.git

-If your current Python installation doesn't have pip available, try `get-pip.py <bootstrap.pypa.io>`_

 After installing scikit-ued you can use it like any other Python module as :code:`skued`.

 API Reference